Spirit of the Endowment

 - Exchange programs, study abroad programs, travel groups, or cultural programs

-- Travel abroad (e.g., for the purposes of taking up study or a job)
+- Travel abroad (e.g., for the purposes of taking up a study or a job)

 - Filming or documentation of and/or fieldwork on Hindu communities